Use the Finder web part to help employees find Forms and Templates right within the page.

 Configuring search

-When you first add the Finder to your page you will need to open the web part properties, and give it the name of the source library where documents will come from:
+When you first add the Finder to your page you will need to go to web part properties, and give it the URL of one or more source libraries where documents will come from:

 If your library has folders, they will show up below the search box like this: